NIEM/NIEM.github.io/reference/iepd/lifecycle/assemble-and-document/index.md

 ## Assemble

-Once all IEPD artifacts have been compiled, the the next step is to properly name, file, and archive the final package:
+Once all IEPD artifacts have been prepared, the the next step is to compile and archive the final package:

-- Name each artifact for your exchange with a consistent naming convention
-- File each artifact in a logical, consistent folder structure
-- Archive the file structure, including artifacts, into the final package

-See [IEPD Artifacts](../../artifacts/#recommended-folder-layout) for the recommended layout of the IEPD directory.
+See [IEPD Artifacts -- Recommended folder layout](../../artifacts/#recommended-folder-layout) for the recommended layout of the IEPD directory.

 ## Review